robinhood/faust/docs/playbooks/quickstart.rst

 Application
 -----------

-The first thing you need to get up and running with Faust is to define an Application or simple a Faust app.
-Multiple instances of a Faust application can be started independently to distribute the stream processing.
+The first thing you need to get up and running with Faust is to define an application.

-In this tutorial we will keep everything in a single module, but for larger projects you may want to create a dedicated module.
+The application (or app for short) configures your project and implements common functionality.
+We also define a topic description, and an agent to process messages in that topic.

 Lets create the file `hello_world.py`: